stormpath/stormpath-documentation/source/errors.rst

 10014: Token is invalid because the issuer of the token does not match the Application validating the token.

-10015: Token is no longer valid because the application that issued the token is not enabled.
+10015: Token is no longer valid because the Application that issued the token is not enabled.

-10016: Token is no longer valid because the Account is not in an Account store assigned to the application that issued the token.
+10016: Token is no longer valid because the Account is not in an Account Store assigned to the Application that issued the token.

 10017: Token is invalid because verifying the signature of a JWT failed.